Master of Arts, (Education), Stanford University, Palo Alto, CA

-Otis College of Art and Design, in Los Angeles, California, Ceramics
+Otis College of Art and Design, (Ceramics), Los Angeles, CA

 International Christian University, Tokyo, Japan

 “Creative people know that what is ‘work’ is nothing of the sort.
 To understand what an artist does, is to consider the whole of his/her existence.
 The dedication borders on obsession . .”

 Joan Takayama-Ogawa’s comes from a family whose involvement in ceramics goes back six generations.
 She studied under the renowned Ralph Bacerra and went on to develop work that used ancient Japanese ceramic forms as a guide in creating contemporary pieces that utilize decoration and imagery of an American lifestyle.
 She continues to push the boundaries of ceramics by integrating clay with digital and rapid prototyping technologies.

 Her ceramics are in the permanent collections of the Renwick Gallery, Smithsonian Institution, deYoung Museum Fine Arts Museum in San Francisco, World Ceramic Exposition Foundation, Icheon, South Korea, Princessehof Leewarden Nationaal Keramiek Museum, Leeuwarden, Netherlands, Los Angeles County Museum of Art, Oakland Museum of California, Long Beach Museum of Art, American Museum of Ceramic Art, Racine Art Museum, George Ohr Museum, New Orleans, Louisiana, Hallmark Collection, and Celestial Seasoning Tea Company.